TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 .@Requidan "There are thousands of discount relationships that exist for many businesses – what one views as controversial or polarizing is in the eye of the beholder."
 Read insights from industry leaders on what brands should do about the NRA via @TheDrum bit.ly/2oEqfhU

-About 5 days ago
+About 6 days ago

 My week on Twitter : 1 Mention, 478 Mention Reach, 1 Like, 1 Retweet, 478 Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/yAXV…

-About 5 days ago
+About 6 days ago

 Our biggest fans this week: @Nicole\_Kosar.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/ukvZ…

-About 6 days ago
+Last week

 We've broken down challenges hurting publishers' bottom lines in 2018.
 Take a look here: goo.gl/NjmReo via Intermarkets blog #publishers